HOW TO MAKE STAMPED CLAY EGGS FOR EASTER

 Michelle – What a great idea.
 I never thought of that!

-9. Jennifer S. Hadfield says
+9. Jennifer S. Hadfield Avatar

 Such a cute idea, Regina!!
 II love your eggs and the basket is so pretty!
 Pinned 🙂